Book 12

 A) Answer these questions:

-7. What reason did he give for having air-conditioning in the house?
+- What reason did the owner give for installing air-conditioning in the house?

 B) Which words in the story mean the opposite of: